yuxiaoxiangyong/Mumpy/README.md

 ##  📧Contact
-If you have any questions, please feel free to reach me out at yingzhang@stu.ouc.edu.cn.
+If you have any questions about inpainting detection, please feel free to reach me out at yingzhang@stu.ouc.edu.cn.

 ##  Citation
 If you find our repo useful for your research, please consider citing our paper: